momentum-assignments/ajax--github-api/README.md

 In today's project, you'll be asked to not only write code to make live Ajax requests, but also write some HTML and CSS to bring a mockup to life.

-- Start with the mockup below and using the GitHub API, pull in the info to build yourself a virtual business card.
+- Start with the mockup below, and using the GitHub API, pull in the info to build yourself a virtual business card.
 - Everything _but_ the headers ("The Basics", "The Story") and the bio will be pulled in via GitHub's API.
 If it's not there on your GitHub profile, then add it.
 - Make sure to pull your avatar in with GitHub and make it a circle.